-- Climate change is the greatest public health threat of the 21st century and is a core responsibility for the public health workforce. - COVID-19 has reminded us that we cannot tackle global health threats in isolation. - The public health workforce is a key asset in society's response to the climate emergency. - We are already witnessing the impacts of climate change and without significant actions then there will be further avoidable increases in morbidity and mortality from the effects of climate change.
+- Climate change is the greatest public health threat of the 21st century and is a core responsibility for the public health workforce. - COVID-19 has reminded us that we cannot tackle global health threats in isolation. - The public health workforce is a key asset in society's response to the climate and environmental emergency by highlighting the health impacts and health co-benefits and the need to address health inequalities. - Humans are causing unprecedented climate and environmental change, that is threatening both human and planetary health. - We are already witnessing the impacts of climate change and without significant actions then there will be further avoidable increases in morbidity and mortality from the effects of climate change. - Climate and environmental change are having a disproportionate and unfair impact on the most disadvantaged populations both in the UK and globally, thus exacerbating stark health inequalities. - Interventions that contribute to adaptation to and mitigation against climate change have health co-benefits by, for instance, reducing pollution, promoting healthy diets and increasing physical activity.